fenago/docker-course/md/lab_5.md

 environment definition files and exported values can be used to deploy the same application to different platforms.

-Since Docker Compose manages multi-container applications, there is a need to define the interdependencies between them.
-The interdependencies of the containers in the Docker Compose applications will be presented in the following section.

 In the following exercise, the order of containers will be used to fill the contents of a file and then serve it with a web server.

 Exercise 5.03: Service Dependency with Docker Compose